-James McMullen, his wife, Elizabeth (Lizzie), and their six children lived in a single room in Rice’s Castle, a tenement that housed forty or fifty families in a neighborhood “more Irish than Ireland” (Pittsburgh Post-Gazette, July 29, 1927) on the point at the confluence of the Allegheny and Monongahela Rivers, in the last decade of the nineteenth century.
+James McMullen, his wife, Elizabeth (Lizzie), both Irish born, and their six children lived in a single room in Rice’s Castle, a tenement that housed forty or fifty families in a neighborhood “more Irish than Ireland” (Pittsburgh Post-Gazette, July 29, 1927) on the point at the confluence of the Allegheny and Monongahela Rivers, in the last decade of the nineteenth century.

 McMullen, who worked in a rolling mill, was a heavy drinker and abusive husband.
 He forced his wife to work and used her earnings to support his drinking while his family lived in extreme poverty.

 On New Year’s Eve, 1894, McMullen beat and stabbed Lizzie to death, then attempted suicide by slitting his own throat.
 Neighbors and then police responded, and found Lizzie McMullen dead and James McMullen bleeding.
 He was arrested at the scene.